 I trust it will be a permanently accessible way for the family to look back at their ancestors.

-business in Serrekunda .. near the Gambian Atlantic coast .. some 300 kilometres from his family home.
-Since my last visit to their farm some seven years previously, because of prior commitments,
+in Serrekunda .. near the Gambian Atlantic coast .. some 300 kilometres from his family home.
+Since my last visit to their farm some seven years previously, because of prior commitments, I had been

 We were passengers number 3 and 4 in the arrival order for seat allocation .. so we 'bagged' two seats in the middle row of the Peugeot 507 estate and waited for the another three people to arrive and fill the remaining seats.
 Bush taxis do not start their journeys before all the seats are filled.

 The first passenger to arrive and get the privileged front seat .. with the more than ample legroom ..

 However, as we were in animated mock-argument .. with a smile on her face, she suddenly warned me to be very careful with my teasing, as the army had arrived !
 Sure enough, a very smart guy in full army

 camouflage uniform, complete with peaked cap, was squeezing into the last remaining seat.

 A few years ago he was a young soldier stationed in the barracks close to where I used to live in